Student Incident/Conduct Resources

 The CARE (Early Alert) system is designed to offer our students academic and personal support in an effort to improve their academic performance and opportunity for success at Phoenix College.
 If you observe a pattern of student behavior that may indicate a student is encountering challenges that affect their academic performance, we encourage you to speak with the student and make a CARE (Early Alert) referral, preferably in the first few weeks of the semester.
 Referrals are welcome and accepted at any time, however, the more timely the referral the greater the opportunity to help the student.

 Phoenix College is concerned about the health and safety of our students, faculty, and staff.
-We are committed to providing an environment where individuals are free to work, learn and teach, unencumbered and unhibited by threats of intimidation or harm.
+We are committed to providing an environment where individuals are free to work, learn and teach, and unencumbered by threats of intimidation or harm.
 To this end, the college has established the Behavioral Assessment Team (BAT).
 BAT is responsible for assessing reports of troubling behavior on the part of students, and implementing interventions that are in the best interest of the College and the individual.

 If you have a question regarding student behavior, intervention strategies, and/or college policy we recommend you contact the appropriate resource below:

-Manager of Conduct and Compliance (disruptive)
+Manager of Conduct & Compliance (disruptive)

 Dean of Arts and Sciences (academic misconduct)

-Interim Vice President of Student Affairs (discrimination or sexual harassment)
+Vice President of Student Affairs (discrimination or sexual harassment)